doubtfire-lms/doubtfire.io/source/articles/installation/mac/step-3.html.md

 ```
 $ xcode-select --install
 ```
-For switching the Ruby version use following command:
+For switching the Ruby version to 2.3.8 use following command:

 ```
-rbenv local 2.4.3
+ $ rbenv local 2.4.3
 ```

 Once you have Ruby and RubyGems up and running, execute the following from the command line to install middleman: